kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 * A markdown unordered list for the toc
 {:toc}

 A *fluid* is a substance that continually deforms or flows under an applied shear stress.
-Under the ordinary usage of the word fluid we usually have a liquid in mind.
-In the sciences a fluid refers to a liquid or a gas.
+Both liquids and gases fit this description and the word fluid can refer to either a liquid or a gas.
 What is the dividing line between a gas and a liquid if they are both fluids?
-For this course, our working definition of a *liquid* is a fluid that is incompressible ([see below](#Compressibility)).
-For this course, our working definition of *gas* is a fluid that is compressible.
+For this course, our working definition of a *liquid* is a fluid that is incompressible ([see below](#compressibility)) and a *gas* is a fluid that is compressible.
+Again, that will be our working definition *for this course*.
 The sections below will go through a number of physical properties that are commonly used to characterize fluids.

 ## Density, specific weight & specific gravity

 ### Density

-The *density* of the fluid is its mass per unit volume:
+The *density* of a fluid is its mass per unit volume,

 $$
-\textrm{density}=\textrm{mass}/\textrm{Volume}\\
+\textrm{density}=\textrm{mass}/\textrm{Volume}\,.\\
 $$

 The density is represented by the Greek letter rho ($\rho$).
-If a quantity of fluid has a mass $m$ and a volume $V$, its density is
+If a quantity of fluid has a mass $m$ and a volume $V$ its density is

 $$
-\rho=m/V
+\rho=m/V\,.
 $$

 The units for density are $\kg/\m^3$ in the SI system and $\slug/\ft^3$ in the U.S. Customary System.

 ### Specific weight

-The *specific weight* of the fluid is its weight per unit volume:
+The *specific weight* of a fluid is its weight per unit volume,

 $$
-\textrm{specific weight}=\textrm{weight}/\textrm{Volume}\\
+\textrm{specific weight}=\textrm{weight}/\textrm{Volume}\,.\\
 $$

 The specific weight is represented by the Greek letter gamma ($\gamma$).
-If a quantity of fluid has a weight $w$ and a volume $V$, its specific weight is
+If a quantity of fluid has a weight $w$ and a volume $V$ its specific weight is

 $$
-\gamma=w/V
+\gamma=w/V\,.
 $$

 The units for specific weight are $\N/\m^3$ in the SI system and $\lb/\ft^3$ in the U.S. Customary System.

 It is straightforward to convert between density and specific weight.
-Since the weight of a fluid is just its mass times gravity, $w=mg$ ($g$ being the acceleration due to gravity), the specific weight can be computed from the density via
+Since the weight of a fluid is just its mass times gravity, $w=mg$ ($g$ being the acceleration due to gravity), the specific weight can be computed from the density with

 $$
-\gamma=\rho g
+\gamma=\rho g\,.
 $$

 ### Specific gravity

 It is often convenient to report the density of a fluid with respect to a given reference fluid.
-A common choice of reference fluid is water at a temperature of $4\C$ and is what will be used throughout this course.
-Two numbers you will come to memorize is the density of water at this temperature in the SI and US system of units:
+A common choice of reference fluid is water at a temperature of $4\C$ and this is what will be used throughout this course unless specified otherwise.
+Two quantities you will come to memorize is the density of water at this temperature in the SI and US system of units:

 $$
 \begin{align*}